2022 | NYC | Artist

 She graduated from the international economics MA programme at the Corvinus University Budapest and further pursued her studies in the field of Transmedia Art at the University of Applied Arts in Vienna.
 She is a co-founder of the Budapest-based xtro realm artist group dealing with non-anthropocentric and ecological strands of thought since 2017.
 Her most recent presentations include the group shows Hope is not desire in Šopa Gallery (2022), Košice, Slovakia, Monuments of Impermanence in Umwelt Art & Science Academy, Kisapáti, Hungary (2022) and the Slow Life.
 Radical Practices of the Everyday at the Ludwig Museum, Budapest (2021).

 Anna is the co-editor and co-author of the extrodæsia – Encyclopedia towards a Post-Anthropocentric World (2019), a Hungarian-English bilingual dictionary which collects the vocabulary of the Anthropocene in dialogue with poetry and visual artworks.
 She is the co-editor of the artist group’s Climate Imaginary Reader published in 2020 as the 9th special issue of the Mezosfera Magazine.
 Their research-based group exhibition project with xtro realm, the ACLIM!
 Agency for Climate Imaginary! focusing on local ecological challenges was presented in the framework of the OFF-Biennale Budapest’s 3rd edition programme in 2021.

-Support: Anna Zilahi’s residency is made possible with support from The Trust for Mutual Understanding and the ACAX Agency for Contemporary Art Exchange.
+Support: Anna Zilahi’s residency is made possible with support from The Trust for Mutual Understanding.